seqfx/aeroback/README.md

 `excludes` is a list of subdirectories to exclude from backup.
 Only considered if `includes` list is empty

 `description` is a free text, not currently used anywhere

+Temporary files and directories are skipped during incremental backup.
+Currently the script skips files like: `.hello.txt`, `~hello.txt` and `hello.txt~`.
+Flexible regex configuration for each backup will be added very soon.
+Stay tuned.

 Compressed Directory Backup
 ---------------------------